dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 #### User lookup query

-You can make a query for users using the following API request:
+You can make a query for users using the following API request.

 ```
 GET /api/userLookup?query={string}
 ```

-The `query` parameter is mandatory.
+The `query` request parameter is mandatory.
 The query `string` will be matched against the following user properties:

 - First name